riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 }
 {% endhighlight %}

-Perfect we now have method for logging in and out which we can call from within our test code.
+Perfect we now have methods for logging in and out which we can call from within our test code.

 Again we need to update `package.js`.